Local Food for Schools

 Direct food costs, and the storage and transportation costs of Texas food products - Allowable costs under storage and distribution may include any typical direct costs associated with the storage and distribution of commodity products.
 Examples include direct salaries for temporary warehouse workers; lease or rental of delivery trucks or other equipment (forklifts, refrigerators, freezers, etc); payments/fees for common carriers for transporting or storing commodities; lease or rental of warehouse space; or supplies used in the storage and handling of commodity products (boxes, pallets, etc.) Direct or indirect costs associated with developing and administering the program

-Meats and/or Meat alternates– whole, pieces, ground meats, beans or legumes
+Meats and/or Meat alternates– whole, pieces, ground meats, beans or legumes Chicken nuggets, fish sticks, pre-made pizzas, smoked brisket, seasonings/spices, boudin, Slim Jims

-Fluid milk and dairy products – yogurt, cheese Ready-to-eat processed/prepared foods
+Fluid milk and dairy products – yogurt, cheese Ready-to-eat processed/prepared foods and drinkable yogurt

-Olive oil Bottled water
+Olive oil, honey and fresh herbs Bottled water

 *This list will be updated on a regular basis as additional allowable or unallowable foods are identified through technical assistance.